-Water & Fish Habitat
+Water & fish habitat

 At our reservoirs, changes in water levels can affect the spawning cycles of certain species of fish.
 As well, changes in plant life and nutrient levels can have an impact on the food chain.
 Typically, the slower moving water found in reservoirs can trap nutrients important to fish survival.
-To mitigate this, BC Hydro has used fertilization programs to help maintain the production of fish food and sustain fish populations.
+To mitigate this, we've used fertilization programs to help maintain the production of fish food and sustain fish populations.

 The Upper Columbia River population of white sturgeon — North America's oldest and largest freshwater fish — has been listed as endangered.
 Biologists are still doing research to understand why white sturgeon are in decline but we know that human activities — such as pollution, dam construction and fishing — are likely factors.

 The Upper Columbia White Sturgeon Recovery Initiative is a collaborative venture involving BC Hydro and other concerned groups, including government, aboriginal, industrial and environmental organizations, stewardship groups and citizens.
 These interests are working together to research and monitor the white sturgeon.

 We're committed to learning about how our operations affect white sturgeon, as well as reducing impacts where they occur.
 It will take many years to restore a naturally sustaining sturgeon population.
 However, regulations have been established which make commercial and recreational fishing illegal.

 The Initiative is working to develop a long-term recovery plan that will incorporate conservation, hatchery work, water management options — which will be evaluated under the B.C.
 Water Use Planning process — and habitat restoration techniques.

 The Hill Creek Hatchery in Nakusp has been modified to accommodate breeding and rearing of juvenile sturgeon for research and release into the Columbia River.
 Healthy juvenile white sturgeon will be tracked to assess what factors can help them survive in the wild.